 Adventure off the beaten path

 With hardly any sign of western culture, wherever you go, it really feels like you have got off the beaten path.
 And you have, really.
 From multi-day treks through the hill tribe villages of the Shan State, to hot air balloon rides over the temples and pagodas across the Bagan plains – with few other travellers around, it often feels like you are taking part in the discovery of the wonders of this little explored country.
+To prepare for a visit to this fascinating country, here are a few things you must know before visiting.

 One of the world’s greatest archaeological sites